lhr-solar/BPS/Docs/source/Overview/design-overview.rst

 Battery pack structure
 ======================

-BeVolt’s battery pack uses 434 Samsung INR18650-30Q li-ion cells.
+The battery pack uses 288 LG INR21700-M50 li-ion cells.

-There are 31 modules connected in series, with 14 cells connected in parallel in each module.
+There are 32 modules connected in series, with 9 cells connected in parallel in each module.

 .. note::
   Due to weight requirements, we may remove a module from the pack during the scrutineering phase.

-Each module will have at least two temperature sensors.
+Each module will have at least one temperature sensor.

 Architecture
 ============

-BeVolt’s BPS v1.x uses a leader-minion architecture.
+The BPS v1.x uses a leader-minion architecture.
 The minion boards measure all the data and send it to the master board.
 There are two types of minion boards: Amperes and module.

 The Amperes minion board only measures the current of the whole battery pack.
 The module minion boards measure both the temperature and voltage of the battery modules.